ginop/reconchess-strangefish/README.md

 Yes, this NeurIPS competitor is lacking any neural systems.
 Neural sub-systems were attempted over the pre-tournament development, but none out-performed the bot as it is here.
 Hopefully, then, StrangeFish can provide a useful competitor against which neural alternatives can be developed.

-The multiprocessing used in the tournament-submitted version of StrangeFish is incompatible with Windows.
-That can (and will, eventually) be fixed, but the goal here is to present the bot as it was during the tournament.